JustForkin/seizureblocker/README.md

 After following the installation instructions and changing things, open a pull request

+# Join the private Slack group

+You can join this Slack group by clicking on this invite link (https://join.slack.com/t/seizureblocker/shared_invite/enQtNDg2MTc4ODQzMTcwLWIxYzYxODIzNjhjZjY2MmQzNzBlN2JiODUzN2VlZTQxOWZiMmMyYzhiYjM1ZWJkYzk1OWEyMjhlNDdhZmJkMmE)

 # Back Story

 My girlfriend has photosensitive epilepsy.
 One day I was casually scrolling through Twitter and found this article (https://www.telegraph.co.uk/technology/2017/03/22/gif-counts-deadly-weapon-seizure-inducing-tweet-case-grand/) about a person who had a seizure from a GIF on Twitter.
 I checked to see if there is anything out there that can keep epileptic people safe but found nothing.
 So I decided to create it myself.